 The modern look of box gutters suits contemporary homes and commercial buildings and blends in better with the design and architecture.
 The box-style gutter can also be a more harmonious fit for nontraditional home designs.

-At GlennStone Roofing and Exteriors, we aim to provide the look, feel, and functionality that your home or business deserves.
+At GlennStone, we aim to provide the look, feel, and functionality that your home or business deserves.
 Our seamless box gutter replacement service is the best choice for architects and builders who prefer clean lines, uncomplicated installation, and innovation.

 With flat roofs, larger complex roofs, parapet walls, and other architectural building features, rainwater does not always drain out directly to the external perimeter of the roof.
 In these instances, box gutters are the only viable option.